data61/PSL/README.md

 ./Runtime/     contains the interpretation of each dynamic tactic.
 ./Category/    contains a general purpose constructor class library used to develop PSL.

-For more details, please read the paper "A Proof Strategy Language and Proof Script Generation for Isabelle" available at arXiv.org.
+For more details, please read the paper "A Proof Strategy Language and Proof Script Generation for Isabelle/HOL" available at arXiv.org.